microsoft/api-guidelines/graph/deprecation.md

   </EntityType>
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When the request URL contains a reference to a deprecated model element, the
+When the request URL contains a reference to a deprecated model element, the gateway will add a [Deprecation
-HTTP response includes a [Deprecation
 header](https://tools.ietf.org/html/draft-dalal-deprecation-header-02) (with the
 date the element was marked as deprecated) and a Sunset header (with the date 2
-years beyond the Deprecation date).
-Response also includes a link header
+years beyond the Deprecation date) to the response.
-pointing to the breaking changes page.

 **Deprecation header example:**